sameh00alsharawy/CILv2-weather-testing/README.md

 By combining these dynamic attention weights with ResNet-level Grad-CAM extractions, we established a composite 4x6 Master Diagnostic Panel.
 The analysis of pre-lane-evasion and stable-driving frames revealed two behaviors:

 * **Cognitive Division of Labor:** The model actively shifts processing power between its 4 attention heads based on the situation, but for most of the frames the heads have a near global importance that rarely changes, 1 > 2 > 3 > 4.
-* **Uncertainty and Feature Confidence:** In frames immediately preceding a lane evasion (particularly in low-light environments), the Grad-CAM visualizations demonstrate spatial diffusion.
+* **Uncertainty and Feature Confidence:** In frames immediately preceding a lane evasion (particularly in low-light environments), the Grad-CAM visualizations demonstrate low feature confidence, visually.

 The model ignores painted lane lines and instead it anchors its steering to:
 * **Road Boundaries:** Where the gray asphalt meets the sidewalk, grass, or buildings.